stefanhaustein/flowgrid/src/main/assets/documentation.md

   - The array editor should support drag and drop
   - It should be possible to pull connection out of unconnected branches

-- Code
-  - Publish full source code on GitHub
-  - Switch fragments to the support library

 - Synchronization
   - Reduce logspam
   - Improve reload triggering